Acidity Test of Transformer Insulating Oil

 How to Use a Digital Multimeter?

-A typical digital multimeter will be as shown by Figure 1 and comprises of selection switch, display, ports and probes as its major parts.
 Here the probes are to be inserted into appropriate ports and are to be connected across the parameter which needs to be inspected.
 Meanwhile one should ensure that the selection switch is to be kept at the position which is appropriate for the measurement.
 When done so, the multimeter displays the value of the parameter which is being analyzed.
 Generally digital multimeters are used to measure three important parameters viz., current, voltage and resistance.
 Apart from these, they can also be used to perform special functions like diode check, capacitance measurement, Transistor hFE or DC current gain, frequency measurement and continuity check.
 In this article, we present a brief note on the most frequently used applications of multimeter which are for current, voltage and resistance measurement along with diode and continuity checks.

 Current Measurement by Using a Digital MultimeterUnder this category, the digital multimeter mimics the behavior of an ammeter as it is used to measure current.
 To accomplish this, insert the red probe of the multimeter to one of the current measuring sockets: mA (to measure low level of current) or 20 A (to measure larger current).
 Connect the meter along the line through which the current is to be measured (nothing but series connection).
 Next set an approximate range around which we expect the current to be in the ammeter section of Figure 1.
 In this state, if we switch on the power supply, then the meter will read the current flowing through the circuit.